Carl Sims (21st Century)

 --Daddy B. Nice

-About Carl Sims (New Album Alert!)
+About Carl Sims (21st Century)

 Born in 1949 in Memphis, Tennessee, Carl Sims began his professional career at the age of sixteen, singing with the original BarKays.
 In those formative years, according to his Malaco Records biography, Sims toured continuously with Otis Redding and The BarKays.
 But his touring was cut short with the untimely death of Redding and three of the five members of the BarKays in a plane crash on December 10, 1967.
 Sims and James Alexander (one of The BarKays) flew a commercial flight carrying the musical equipment to one of the shows while Redding and The BarKays took a private flight.